-- Quickly, get hold of another tile and place it standing up on this edge (at 90 deg angle).
+2. Next, quickly, get hold of another tile and place it standing up on this edge (at 90 deg angle).
 Hold it in place straight as the glue dries.
-This should take about 30 seconds.

-- Repeat again with another tile on the opposite edge.
+3. Then, repeat the last stage with another tile on the opposite edge.

-- Finally, glue the fourth tile across the top of the 2 perpendicular tiles to form a cube.
+4. Finally, glue the fourth tile across the top of the 2 perpendicular tiles to form a cube.

 That is where the soda bottle comes into its own.
 Cut the base off the soda bottle so that it is just a few millimeters shorter than the height of the tiled planter.

-- Next, gently squeeze the plastic bottle base into the tiled cube.
+6. Next, gently squeeze the plastic bottle base into the tiled cube.
 You will find that the bottle fits in snuggly and will stay in place when the planter is lifted.

-All that is left to do is to plant your plants.
-I think that as these tiled square planters have a Boho Moroccan feel about them they are perfect for succulents and cacti.
+7. All that is left to do is to plant your plants.
+I think that as these tiled planters have a Boho Moroccan feel about them they are perfect for succulents and cacti.
 Who doesn’t love a succulent?